vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 ## Instructions

 During this lab, you'll:
-- Create an Azure Spring Cloud service
+- Create an Azure Spring Apps service
 - Set up the config server
 - Create an Azure MySQL Database service
-- Deploy the Spring Petclinic app components to the Spring Cloud service
+- Deploy the Spring Petclinic app components to the Spring Apps service
 - Provide a publicly available endpoint for the Spring Petclinic application
 - Test the application through the publicly available endpoint